ZoneMinder/zoneminder/README.txt

   better dynamic layout of windows.
 Views should now be laid out in a more logical arrangement.
-This is a relatively temporary change and the montage view will shortly be rewritten to use flowing `div' tags which should add more flexibility and  be less complex.
+This is a relatively temporary change and the montage view will shortly be rewritten to use flowing 'div' tags which should add more flexibility and  be less complex.

-o    FIX - All stream views now have an `alt' tag to highlight which monitor they should be displaying.
+o    FIX - All stream views now have an 'alt' tag to highlight which monitor they should be displaying.

 o     FIX - Detection of which markup language to use, HTML or